DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/rising-wave.md

 _This question is just a warm-up to introduce dynamic filter, please attempt it before viewing its solution._

-What are the pick up taxi zones at the latest dropoff times?
+What are the dropoff taxi zones at the latest dropoff times?

 For this part, we will use the [dynamic filter pattern](https://docs.risingwave.com/docs/current/sql-pattern-dynamic-filters/).